5-Day Barcelona Itinerary For Families

 Admire Casa Batlló’s colorful facade.

 Step back in time at Casa Batlló, one of Antoni Gaudí’s architectural masterpieces.
-It impresses visitors with its visceral, skeletal organic quality, identified as Modernisme style.
+It impresses visitors with its visceral, skeletal organic quality, identified as the Modernisme style.
 Its ground floor features tracery, irregular oval windows, and flowing sculpted stone work.
 The building’s other notable architectural elements include a fantastical, curving dragon-resembling roof, an outer facade with a mosaic of broken ceramic tiles, a loft featuring sixty catenary arches, and the Atrium.
 It also features a museum on its Noble Floor.

 Alternative: Visit Casa Milà (La Pedera), the last Modernista private residence designed by Antoni Gaudí.

-Evening: Enjoy A Family-Friendly Flamenco Show💃
+💃 Evening: Enjoy A Family-Friendly Flamenco Show

 Flamenco Show in Barcelona